derekpowell/inferring-causal-priors/README.md

 ###  Some notes ...

-Requires a `jStat` package be installed into a `node_modules` folder.
-Also requires a webppl package in there with `discretizedBeta()` function.
+Requires a `jStat` package (v 1.7 or above).
+From inside project folder, install with `npm install jStat`.
+Also requires the webppl package  `discretizedBeta` included in the repo.

-Some stray thoughts ...

-Might also consider using a "binned histogram" task to elicit priors, and/or compare the results of the two methods